k2view-academy/K2View-Academy/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md

 # Deploy from Fabric Studio

-New or already existing Fabric project implementations must be deployed to the server side in a way that all recent code changes are compiled and ready to be used.
+New or already existing Fabric project implementations must be deployed to the server in a way that recent code changes are compiled and ready to be used.

+A deployment can be performed from either the Fabric Studio, as explained in this article, or using an [Offline Deploy](/articles/16_deploy_fabric/03_offline_deploy.md).

 <studio>

-A deployment can be performed from either the Fabric Studio (using **Deploy to Server**) or the Fabric server (using an [Offline Deploy](/articles/16_deploy_fabric/03_offline_deploy.md)).
+Studio allowed you to perform deployment either into the local development server, or into a remote server.

 Before starting the Deployment process on a project, check that the target Fabric server is configured.
 To do so, go to the [User Preferences > Server Configuration](/articles/04_fabric_studio/04_user_preferences.md#what-is-the-purpose-of-the-server-configuration-tab) window and configure the required Fabric server, or use the  **"debug"** server entry, that is already configured to localhost, i.e. to the Fabric server that the Studio works with by default.

 Note that to **force the sync** of the LU Instances after deployment, you should check the [Force Upgrade Post Deploy](/articles/14_sync_LU_instance/02_sync_modes.md#fabric-studio-server-configuration---force-upgrade-post-deploy-checkbox) checkbox in the **Server Configuration** window.

+> it is highly recommended not to directly deploy from Studio into sensitive server like staging and production.
+Deployment into such environments, shall be done using CI/CD pipeline that verify first the candidate deployment package.
+Moreover, a combination and margining of several developers work is may needed.

 </studio>